-Just like in individual psychotherapy, group therapy is intended to help people who would like to cope and improve with specific difficulties and problems in their lifes.
-In individual therapy the patient meets with only one person (the therapist), in group therapy the meeting is build up by 6 to 8 participants and one psychologist.
-When sharing with each other simular problems, while feeling understood and finding solutions together, it can be very helpful to each groupmember and lead to individual growth.
+Just like in individual psychotherapy, group therapy is intended to help people who would like to improve their ability to cope with specific difficulties and problems in their lifes.
+While in individual therapy the patient meets with only one person (the therapist), in group therapy the meeting is build up by 6 to 8 participants and one psychologist.
+In sharing with each other simular problems, while feeling understood and finding solutions together can be very helpful to each groupmember and lead to individual growth?

-The group will meet 1 x per week, 90 minutes each session, for the duration of 8-10 weeks.
-In order to get the most out of the group treatment, it is important for the members to participate in each meeting.
+The group will meet 1 x per week, 90 minutes each session for the duration of 8-10 weeks.
+In order to get the most out of the group treatment, it is important for each member to participate in each meeting.
 Once the group sessions begin, the meetings will be only accessible to the particular group members that have started from the beginning, unless there is a different arrangement.
-Each person will be asked to keep the information confidential, that is being shared during group time.
+Each person will be asked to keep the information that is being shared during group time, confidential.
 Everything being shared during the sessions will be treated with respect and importance.

 Before the weekly group sessions start, therapist will meet with each member at first individually.
-This gives the opportunity to get to know each other before the group meets together and a better feeling about what each clients needs are and if this group is the right fit for each person.
+This gives the opportunity to get to know each other before the group meets together and a better feeling about what each clients needs are.

 How does Group Therapy work?

-There is a huge benefit when one shares common difficulties with others, whom he can relate to and feels understood.
-When one listens to others and recognizes that they struggle with the same or similar issues, he feels suddenly not so alone anymore, especially when he gets the required support and things begin to make more sense.
-Participating in a group dynamic where members understand one another and feel supported, can be very uplifting and create hope for the individual.
-It can help a person to get a better understanding about where he/she has neglected personal needs and didn’t take proper care of him/herself anymore.
+There is a huge benefit when one shares common difficulties with others, whom he can relate to and feels understood, or when one listens to others and recognizes that they struggle with the same or similar things.
+Each participant feels suddenly not so alone anymore when he gets the required support and things begin to make more sense.
+Participating in a group dynamic where members understand one another and feel supported, can be very uplifting and create hope for the individual who hasn’t built up a new support system in this new location yet.

 If you feel that you could benefit from being a part of this expat-group, please go to contact us for your first individual orientation meeting which is FREE OF CHARGE.